 Any Chinese national who holds dual Chinese/Sri Lankan citizenship, or who is the child of Sri Lankan parents, have been born abroad and registered in Sri Lanka, and is under 21 does not need to apply for a Sri Lanka visa for Chinese citizens.

 According to the Sri Lanka visa requirements for Chinese citizens, the primary document required to obtain a Sri Lankan ETA for Chinese passport holders is a valid Chinese passport.
 This passport must remain valid for 6 months or more following the holder’s intended date of entry into Sri Lanka.
-In addition to this eTA requirements, individuals applying online for a Sri Lanka visa for Chinese citizens must also possess the following:
+In addition to these eTA requirements, individuals applying online for a Sri Lanka visa for Chinese citizens must also possess the following:

 The process of applying for a Sri Lankan ETA for Chinese passport holders is quick, simple, and can be completed online.
 To do so, travelers simply need to fill out an online application form, providing the following information: